dineth99-bit/16-Bit-RISC-Processor-using-Verilog/README.md

 ## Processor Architecture

-Architechture
 The architecture of the proposed RISC CPU is a uniform 16-bit instruction format, single cycle processor.
 It has a load/store architecture, where the operations will only be performed on registers, and not on memory locations.
-It follows the classical von Neumann architecture with just one common memory bus for both instructions and data
-To achieve a 16-Bit CPU design, the individual components are designed as below.
+It follows the classical von Neumann architecture with just one common memory bus for both instructions and data To achieve a 16-Bit CPU design, the individual components are designed as below.
 1. ALU
 2. Arithmetic Unit
 3. Logic Unit